-Making the most out of your practice sessions – even when time is short! – is a theme I have received many questions about.
+Making the most out of your practice sessions – even when time is short! – is a theme I often receive questions about.

 Rule nr 1: Don’t panic

 First of all: Don’t fret if you are not able to do a ‘full‘ DVD/online class/practice session each time you have time to work on your art.

 Shorter/fragmented sessions, if done consciously and with focus, still have many benefits.

 As for ‘live’ classes: doing your best to remain as open-to-learning and welcoming to feedback as possible can be extremely helpful to progress faster, especially when you encounter a challenging exercise, or if you naturally tend to ‘hold back’ if you are unsure of a movement.

 As one of my favourite teachers likes to say: Make huge mistakes!
 They are much easier to correct (and thus to learn from) than half-executed (or skipped!) exercises.
 Give your teacher something to work with.

 Allow yourself to ‘go with the flow’ of how much time/energy you have, and don’t judge yourself for making a mistake.
 Every session counts!

 If you are feeling overwhelmed by practice options, a good way to prioritize is to figure out a theme (technique or style) that you’d like to work on in a given (broader) time-frame.
 This will be your ‘Master Plan’.